×

 If you have not spent a lot of time in Kampong Cham, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kampong Cham, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kampong Cham for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and gives you a sense of stability and permanence.
 On the other hand, if you're unsure about your long-term plans or if your job requires you to move frequently, renting might be a better option.
 Renting offers more flexibility and less responsibility for maintenance and repairs.
 It also requires less upfront capital than buying a home.
 It's also important to consider the local real estate market in Kampong Cham.
 If property prices are high and continue to rise, buying a home could be a good investment.
 However, if prices are low or stagnant, renting might be more cost-effective.
 Lastly, consider your financial situation.
 Buying a home requires a significant upfront cost, including a down payment and closing costs.
 If you don't have enough savings, renting might be a more feasible option.
 However, if you can afford the upfront costs and the ongoing mortgage payments, buying a home could be a good long-term investment.
 In conclusion, the decision to buy or rent a home in Kampong Cham, Cambodia, depends on your personal circumstances, financial situation, and long-term plans.
-It's important to carefully consider all these factors before making a decision," said one expat in Kampong Cham.
+It's important to carefully consider all these factors before making a decision," commented one expat who made the move to Kampong Cham.

 What cultural faux pas should I try to avoid making in Kampong Cham?